Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 LifeProof Vinyl Plank Flooring has a click-lock system which makes it super easy to install.

 If you will have transitions between the new vinyl floor and any existing floor or carpet, you will need appropriate reducers.
-Cut and install the metal strips that come with the reducer before beginning.
+Cut and install the metal strips that come with the reducer before beginning to install the flooring.
 At the end of the project, you can simply click the reducers into these metal strips.

 If you have up to a quarter-inch step between areas you can use a T-molding.
 We had old tile in one area and old vinyl in the other and the height difference was too much for the vinyl plank flooring to install across but not enough for a reducer.
 This was a good candidate for the T-molding.